LavHinsu/gokvstore/README.md

 # gokvstore
- A in memory key value store written in go, with no external imports
+ An in memory key value store written in go, with no external imports

 ### why build this?
 i wrote this to learn go